advance100/doc_webpack/cli.md

 Write JSON to stdout instead of a human readable format.

-> Hint: Try to put the result into the [anaylse tool](http://webpack.github.com/analyse).
+> Hint: Try to put the result into the [analyse tool](http://webpack.github.com/analyse).

 #### `--colors`